jvlara/active-record-query-count/README.md

 ## Code of Conduct

-Everyone interacting in the ActiveRecordQueryTracker project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/active_record_query_tracker/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ActiveRecordQueryCount project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/active_record_query_tracker/blob/master/CODE_OF_CONDUCT.md).